xy-liao/jp2forge_web/README.md

 The script provides the following cleanup features:

-- **Database cleanup**: Removes conversion job records while preserving user accounts
+- **Database cleanup**: Removes conversion job records, with options to preserve or remove user accounts
 - **Media files cleanup**: Deletes all job-related files in the media/jobs directory
+- **Log files management**:
-- **Log files cleanup**: Creates backups of log files before clearing them
+  - Clear log contents while preserving files (creates backups before clearing)
+  - Completely remove log files with `--remove-all-logs`
+  - Manage backup rotations (keeping only the latest backups)
 - **Temporary files cleanup**: Removes Python cache files and other temporary data
-- **Celery task management**: Resets the Celery task queue for a fresh start
+- **Celery task management**: Resets the Celery task queue and can restart workers
-- **SQLite optimization**: Cleans journal files and optimizes the database
+- **SQLite optimization**: Cleans journal files, optimizes the database with VACUUM, and manages backups
 - **Static files management**: Removes collected static files when needed
 - **Session management**: Cleans Django session files
+- **Complete reinitialization**: Recreates the database from scratch with the `--reinit` option

 ### When to Use Cleanup